openimis/openimis_docs/_include/um/claims/review_claims.rst

 Review claims
 ^^^^^^^^^^^^^

   The functionality allows reviewing and adjustments of claims from medical point of view.
-Reviewing of claims is restricted to users with the role of Medical Officer
+Reviewing of claims is restricted to users with the system role of Medical Officer or with a role including an access to Claims/Claim/Review.

 Pre-conditions
 """"""""""""""